Police

 More information:

-Cameroon experiences severe weather, flooding and volcanic eruptions.
+Cameroon experiences extreme weather and natural disasters, flooding and volcanic eruptions.

 To protect yourself during a natural disaster: